Changing the Identity Store

 - Go to the Tableau Customer Portal, sign in with your Tableau user name and password, and then download Tableau Server.

 - Install Tableau Server.
-See Install and Configure for more information.
-During installation, you will select the new authentication method.
-See Configure General Server Options.
-If you are running Method 3, then ignore the prompts (close the browser window) to create a new administrative account on reinstall.
+See Install and Configure Tableau Server more information.
+During installation, you will select the new identity store type.
+See Configure Initial Node Settings.